glutanimate/review-heatmap/ANKIWEB.md

 *Interpretation of the graph*

 What is actually mapped on the heatmap is the number of card repetitions on that particular day, spanning all types of card activity (cards in learning, review cards and even cards that you crammed).
 The entries in the review log also contain cards that you might have deleted in the meantime.
-Both of these factors combined explain the incongruencies you might notice when comparing the noted review count to the listed cards when clicking on a day.
+Both of these factors combined explain the disparity you might notice when comparing the noted review count to the listed cards when clicking on a day.

 *Color legend*